Broadgilled hagfish: Predators, parasites and diseases

 E. cirrhatus secretes a slime that acts as a deterrent to predators.
 Hagfish are hunted by marine mammals and sharks as well as large fish.
 However, hagfish combat this predation with the slime that they secrete.
 When grabbed by a predator, the slime fills the mouth and gill chamber.
 These trigger a gagging response in the predator, thus forcing them to let go of the hagfish.
 This deters further attack as well, though it is unknown whether there is a toxic compound within the slime and what further effect this has on the predator.
 Marine mammals and octopuses do not have gills that can be clogged by slime.
 This slime is made in pores along the sides of hagfish and contains protein threads.
 These are coiled when contained in cells, but upon release reacts with salt water and expands.
 This is what causes the slime to fill the mouth.
 The excretion of the slime appears to have no effect on E. cirrhatus, as it continues foraging despite attacks.
 This is considered unusual behaviour as in most animals they would be more alert for potential danger or in timid species, run or hide at the threat of danger.
 Hagfish just keep eating with no change in behaviour again providing an adaptive advantage as instead of using energy on flight, the organism can gain energy from its food.

 It is possible that the slime that is secreted by hagfish could, like in more evolved species, as protection against pathogens and parasites.

+Whales may be a major predator of E. cirrhatus.
+During the height of the whaling industry in New Zealand in the late 18th and early 19th centuries, hagfish populations exploded.

 Cultural uses

+E. cirrhatus is a traditional food for Māori and is considered a delicacy.
+In modern times, some iwi serve E. cirrhatus for special occasions.

 Commercially hagfish are considered a delicacy in Korea and Japan.
 This has led to small-scale fishing in New Zealand to supply this market.
 The skin is used to produce eel skin leather.
 This industry has no regulations unlike many others because of a large number of unknown factors about hagfish life cycles.
 It is difficult to regulate when the size of the population is unknown as well as the growth and fertility rate.
 This makes the industries sustainability questionable and has led to a lot of research into hagfish reproduction.
 But due to the depth at which this species inhabits and the difficulty in observing their behaviour limited knowledge has been gained.